bixby96/website/README.md

 # website
-A website to post independent projects/blogs
+A blogdown/hugo website posting independent projects/blogs
+All project code and data can be found inside the /content/post folder